Romantic Era Bonnet Online Class

 Jennifer Rosbrugh, instructor

 P.S.
 The class lessons are entirely online and self-paced with no specific day or time required to be online.
 You work at your own speed and schedule.
 Read the lessons and watch the videos when it’s most convenient for you.
+Head to the private Facebook group to post questions and get feedback when you need it.

 Attention EU students: our classes & workshops fall under the new 1/1/2015 digital VAT regulations.
 All online classes and workshops will have your EU country's VAT tax rate added at checkout.
 Class prices shown do not include VAT.